 In my case, at 25 weeks most people couldn’t even tell I was pregnant, so no one ever asked me for anything.

 You might want to get an aisle seat because the further along you are the more often you’ll go to the bathroom and you don’t want to crawl over people every time.

 In case you’re wondering… There is no harm done with going through either the body scanners or walk through metal detectors at the airport.

 If you’re planning on having a baby or you’re already pregnant you might be worried about Zika.
 While there are some places in which there are several cases of babies affected by Zika virus, such as Puerto Rico at the moment, there are many spots that had Zika in the past, but no one took them off the list.

 Do your research thoroughly before you cross off a destination.
 I was worried I had to go to Bali during my first trimester as there was no way I could cancel this trip.
-Upon further research, I realized that I really have not much to lose my sleep over.
+Upon further research, I realized that I really have not much to lose over my sleep.
 Bali has been on a Zika list forever because it has this type of mosquitoes, but there’s never been a case of any babies affected.

 Many of you on Instagram asked me about Zika in Aruba, as I also went there at 18 weeks pregnant.
 Aruba is ranked at “Level 2, Practice Enhanced Precautions”.
 But, Aruba has NOT had a reported case of the virus since August of 2017 according to the CDC.

 On top of that, even if a woman would get Zika, it doesn’t automatically mean that the baby would be affected.
 During both of my visits, I met many local women who recently had beautiful healthy babies, so that’s why I didn’t feel threatened.

 Either way, find an alternative to DEET if you’re afraid of mosquitos.
 DEET is filled with chemicals that can actually be harmful to your baby.